IBM/vote-hyperledger-ethereum/README.md

 ./proxy.sh

-# The fab proxy will be available at `localhost:5000`.
+# The fab3 proxy will be available at `localhost:5000`.
 ```

 * <b>STEP 3 - In a separate terminal, go back to the project's folder and run the web app locally by doing:</b>